MarcoWorms/react-payment-card-component/.github/CONTRIBUTING.md

 ## Code of conduct

 This project and everyone participating in it is governed by the [Pagar.me Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [mercurio@pagar.me](mailto:mercurio@pagar.me).
+Please report unacceptable behavior to [developers@pagar.me](mailto:developers@pagar.me).

 ## How can I contribute?